Frozen turkey for Thanksgiving

 To determine the correct cooking time, look at a timetable for oven-roasting a whole unstuffed turkey.
 Then cook the turkey for that amount of time plus 50 percent.
-For example, a thawed 12 to 14 pound turkey needs to be cooked three to 3 ¾ hours, compared to a frozen turkey that needs approximately 4 ½ to five hours to cook.
+For example, a thawed 12 to 14 pound turkey needs to be cooked three to 3.75 hours, compared to a frozen turkey that needs approximately 4.5 to 5 hours to cook.

 Roasting frozen turkey helps prevent cross contamination.
 You don’t have to worry about bacteria from the raw juices contaminating your kitchen as you handle the turkey before cooking.
 Cooking turkey from the frozen state produces an excellent, juicy, tender and safe product.

 Here are a few suggestions when cooking your frozen turkey:

 - Giblet packages and the turkey neck may be found inside the turkey cavity or tucked under the flap of skin, at the front of the breastbone.
 Very carefully remove the giblets, using tongs or a fork, as soon as the turkey thaws enough to allow you to do so.
 If the giblets are paper wrapped, which is the case with most whole birds, there is no safety concern if they cook completely inside the bird.
 If giblets were packed in a plastic bag and the bag has been altered or melted by the cooking process, do not use the turkey because harmful chemicals may have leached into the surrounding meat.
 If the plastic bag wasn’t altered, then the giblets and turkey are safe to use.

 - Don’t use a cooking bag when roasting a frozen turkey, it’s not safe to open the bag to allow you to remove the giblets.